German Undergraduate Winter Courses

 Speaking, listening, reading, and writing on an advanced level, while exploring contemporary German culture.
 Systematic review of grammar material.
 Additional focus on vocabulary building.
 Written and oral discussions based on newspaper articles, literary texts, German films, and websites.
 Topics will vary by quarter.

 GER 105C.
-Advanced German Conversation.
+Advanced German Conversation

 Gisela Kommerell